TheOfficialFloW/h-encore/WRITE-UP.md

   .word 0xDEADBEEF                         // dummy
 ```

-This is neccessary because when calling subroutines in ROP, the stack gets corrupted due to the subroutine's stack allocations such as for the prologue, where callee saved registers are pushed onto stack (sidemark: if you call a syscall, then the user stack remains untouched).
+This is necessary because when calling subroutines in ROP, the stack gets corrupted due to the subroutine's stack allocations such as for the prologue, where callee saved registers are pushed onto stack (side mark: if you call a syscall, then the user stack remains untouched).
 Normally this does not matter, but in a loop we want to reuse the gadgets.
 In our case the stack is corrupted by `push.w {r4, r5, r6, r7, r8, lr}` in `sceNgsRackGetRequiredMemorySize()`, since it is to be exact only a wrapper that calls the actual syscall `sceNgsRackGetRequiredMemorySizeInternal()`.

 #### Defeating kernel ASLR

 We have now only partially defeated kernel ASLR by learning the kernel stack base address.
 However to build a kernel ROP chain which we will later use, we must know at least a base address of a kernel module.
 This is because we cannot implicitly execute user executable memory in kernel, thus our ROP chain cannot consist of user gadgets.
 While reverse engineering the codepath of the rack syscall, I found something bizarre: It is using some fields in the SceNgsBlock header in order to store temporary variables.
 Some of those are the parameters for a `copyout()`!
-This means that we can easiely enable an arbitrary kernel read primitive by using our out-of-bounds exploit to overwrite these parameters (see [stage2.S](https://github.com/TheOfficialFloW/h-encore/blob/master/stage2/stage2.S)):
+This means that we can easily enable an arbitrary kernel read primitive by using our out-of-bounds exploit to overwrite these parameters (see [stage2.S](https://github.com/TheOfficialFloW/h-encore/blob/master/stage2/stage2.S)):

 ```c
   // Set presets information in voice definition